VakhoNodadze/Sudoku/README.md

 User can change the difficiluty of the game, start a new game or see the solved version

-Future features:

-1)Tests

-2)Better code readability

-3)Using localstorage to continue the game where you left off.

 For live view visit: https://vakhonodadze.github.io/Sudoku/